-How to become a more accurate, holistic thinker by adding noise to your beliefs and mental models.
+How to become a more accurate, holistic thinker (and decision maker) by adding noise to our beliefs and mental models.

-In machine learning, regularization is a key strategy used to prevent over-fitting (over-indexing on the data used to train it).
-By reducing the model’s confidence in its training data, we can help it generalize better to unseen data.
+In machine learning, regularization is a key strategy used to prevent over-fitting (over-indexing on the data used to train).
+By reducing the model’s confidence in individual data points in its training data, we can help it generalize better to unseen data.
 The algorithm is taught humility, in essence, to ensure it doesn’t get too overconfident about its understanding of the world from the limited examples it has seen.

 Let’s try and connect the idea of regularization to the realm of epistemology: the study of knowledge.
-Just like computer models, with mental models our goal is calibrating epistemic humility.
+Just like computer models, with mental models our goal is calibrating epistemic humility to improve accuracy.

 From a bayesian perspective, we’re increasing the scope/size of our priors, which in turn reduces the probability of each prior.